Starting your visit to Croatia in Zagreb and planning on renting a car in Zagreb to visit the rest of the country?

-In summer, the traffic gets much lighter as many people are on holidays.
-But, unfortunately, many road works are done during summer months.
-At the end it can make road situation as heavy as ever.
+In summer, the traffic gets much lighter as many people are on holiday.
+But, unfortunately, many road works are done during the summer months.
+In the end, it can make the road situation as heavy as ever.

-If you would like to visit Zagreb for couple of hours, but hesitate to drive in congested downtown, we have a tip for you.
+If you would like to visit Zagreb for a couple of hours, but hesitate to drive in the congested downtown, we have a tip for you.

-Drive from the airport Zagreb across Most Slobode to Vukovarska Street.
-Straight ahead, at crossing in Vukovarska, you’ll see Concert Hall Vatroslav Lisinski.
-Just behind the concert hall there is a large parking in Paromlinska Street (see the map below).
+Drive from the airport in Zagreb across Most Slobode to Vukovarska Street.
+Straight ahead, at the crossing in Vukovarska, you’ll see Concert Hall Vatroslav Lisinski.
+Just behind the concert hall, there is large parking on Paromlinska Street (see the map below).
 Leave your car here.

-This is as close to the downtown you can come without any need to drive on downtown’s streets.
-Once your car is nicely parked, pass through Importanne passage, and you’ll find yourself at the central train station in no time.
+This is as close to the downtown as you can come without any need to drive on downtown streets.
+Once your car is nicely parked, pass through the Importanne passage, and you’ll find yourself at the central train station in no time.

 You’ll find many gas stations throughout the town.

-However, knowing the closest gas station can be handy when you need to drop off your car rental in Zagreb airport.
+However, knowing the closest gas station can be handy when you need to drop off your car rental at Zagreb airport.

-There are few gas stations on all roads leading to the airport Zagreb, regardless of a direction you are coming from.
+There are few gas stations on all roads leading to the airport in Zagreb, regardless of the direction you are coming from.